Censorship in Myanmar: Political reform

 In August 2012, the Ministry of Information lifted the requirement that print media organisations submit materials to the government before publication; films remained subject to prior censorship.
 The head of the PSRB, Tint Swe, told the Agence France-Presse that "censorship began on 6 August 1964 and ended 48 years and two weeks later".
 The Associated Press described the statement as "the most dramatic move yet toward allowing freedom of expression in the long-repressed nation".
 However, the ban on private ownership of daily newspapers remained, as did a law forbidding the publication of "information relating to secrets of the security of the state".
 Journalism organisations expressed cautious optimism at the change, but predicted that "a pervasive culture of self-censorship" would remain, as journalists feared long prison sentences associated with libel and state security charges.

-As publication legislation slowly ameliorates in Burma in the wake of last August's ban of pre-publication censorship, editorial independence is still hampered by a new requirement for publications to send in published works for post-publication analysis.
+As publication legislation slowly ameliorates in Burma in the wake of last August's ban on pre-publication censorship, editorial independence is still hampered by a new requirement for publications to send in published works for post-publication analysis.
 The PSRB remains a threat to the nation's freedom of press, wielding the same power to audit and sanction publications deemed inflammatory to the Burmese government as it has for the previous five decades.
 Journalists Wa Lone and Kyaw Soe Oo of Reuters, were charged and jailed on 12 December 2017 by authorities near Rangoon for concealing 'secret papers' which violated a colonial era law.
 The two Reuters journalists had been covering the predominantly Muslim Rohingyas' exodus from the country due to persecution.
 On 3 September 2018, the journalists were both sentenced to seven years in prison sparking outrage among the international community.

-2021 Coup
+2021 coup d'état

 Internet

-After the Myanmar military seized power on February 1, 2021, the people of Myanmar have experienced internet connectivity outages, a frequent shutdown of cellular data for several networks, and controlled or blocked use of some websites.
+After the Myanmar military seized power on 1 February 2021, the people of Myanmar have experienced internet connectivity outages, a frequent shutdown of cellular data for several networks, and controlled or blocked use of some websites.
 The use of social media including Facebook has been restricted, and social influencers have been arrested due to their anti-coup protests on social media platforms.
 Facebook, once the dominant platform in Myanmar, now requires a VPN to access, limiting audience reach.

 Telecommunications

 Telecommunications companies and internet service providers were ordered to install intercept spyware months before the coup.
 Junta has assumed control of the biggest telecom firms such as MPT, Mytel.
-One of the country’s biggest telecommunication companies, Telenor, which is owned and operated by the Norwegian government, decided to leave the country, and sell its business to M1 Group.
+One of the country's biggest telecommunication companies, Telenor, which is owned and operated by the Norwegian government, decided to leave the country, and sell its business to M1 Group.
 M1 plans to sell 80% of shares to Shwe Byain Phyu which has strong links to the military.
 The cost of internet access has reportedly increased in Myanmar, making it less affordable for some citizens.
 This can further limit access to information and communication tools.